python-security/pyt/README.rst

   pip install python-taint

 PyT can also be installed from source.
-To do so, clone the repo, and then install it:
+To do so, clone the repo, and then run:

 .. code-block:: python